Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 I applied a small dab of Fray Check Liquid Seam Sealant to each corner to make it a little hard so it doesn’t easily pull apart.
 You can also stitch all the way around the edges to seal it.
 Since I’m not handling these too often, I didn’t feel the need to do that.

 Next, on to applying the vinyl.
-Warm up your heat press and then press the bare burlap first to get the moisture out of it.
+Warm-up your heat press or EasyPress and then press the bare burlap first to get the moisture out of it.

 To find the center, I fold the burlap in half and gently press it to form a crease.
 I also fold the HTV in half to find the center and line the two up.